Metellina segmentata: Aggression

-Male are required to be patient in order to require a sufficiently sized prey, this excess time forces males to compete with one another for the female.
+Males are required to be patient to acquire a sufficiently sized prey; this excess time forces males to compete with one another for the female.
 Males that get displaced by other males, most often a bigger male, must find another female and her web during the mating season.
 Sometimes there can be multiple males in a single female web.
 However, as it gets closer to the mating season, aggression between males also increases, and eventually, one male will chase away all of its competition.
 If the male is displaced early in the mating season, he has a good likelihood that he can find another female.
 However, this depends on the quality of the web location and the size of the male.
-Naturally, females in better locations are more favorable for mating.
+Naturally, females in better locations are more favourable for mating.
 This is mostly due to the fact that larger females contest and beat out smaller females for better habitats.
-Not only, but bigger males can generally beat out smaller males when competing for female webs.
+Not only this, but bigger males can generally beat out smaller males when competing for female webs.
 Therefore, the likelihood of finding another suitable male is dependent on both the size of the male and the habitat of the female.
 Males that occupy webs tend to be greater than average in size.
 In some cases, males are killed when they engage in battles with other males that are attempting to displace them.
 Smaller males are seen to wander from web to web as they get displaced by bigger males.
 Similar to females, males who are greater in size have an advantage during contests.
 Resident males also have a greater advantage in winning fights.
 However, a large size difference will often time outweigh the resident advantage.
 In general, the biggest males mate with the biggest females.
 However, in some case males are seen to mate with much larger females.
 In this case, the female fecundity is generally much lower relative to if the female mates with a male of similar size.
 Many males will end the mating season without mating with any female.